Northeast El Paso: History

 Northeast El Paso was once an un-mapped open plain prior to the 1880s, when the first surveys of the area took place.
-The area was first called LaNoria, which means "the well," and which was suggested by Mrs. Joseph Magoffin.
+The area was first called La Noria, which means "the well," and which was suggested by Mrs. Joseph Magoffin.
 A cemetery was founded in the 1800s in the area now near Magoffin Middle School called the McGill Pauper Cemetery.
 The cemetery was founded by a judge, Joseph McGill, and stopped accepting new burials in 2009.
 In 1893, Fort Bliss was relocated to El Paso in the Northeast area.
 In 1906, around 20,000 cattle grazed in the area.

 An important portion of the Northeast, the plats of Tobin, New Tobin and Nations Map of Tobin date to 1907.
 In this area, Frank R. Tobin created a post office, electric plant, fire department and well.
 An ad in the El Paso Herald touted that $1 was enough to get started in investing in "Nations' Tobin Town."
 The community was owned by 1,200 people, but failed because it was too far away from the city of El Paso at the time.

 A small town called Lynchville grew up north of Fort Bliss and existed during World War I. This land was then granted to Fort Bliss for the Sierra Madre housing project in World War II.
 In 1955, the land was given back to the city.

 In 1926, Fort Bliss obtained land that became Biggs Field.

 Lots were platted in 1953 and 1954 along the edge of El Paso.
 Mountain View plat was filed by Charles H. Foster in 1953-54.
 The firm Haynesworth and Huckleberry filed the Tobin Park Plat in 1955.
 Also in 1955, William Mayfield filed the Mountain Park plat.
 The city also began to annex land going north, until in 1959, the city boundary was only five miles away from the Texas-New Mexico border.

 In 1960, the NorthPark Mall, made up of more than fifty stores was built on Dyer Street.
 The outdoor mall opened on May 1, 1960 and was designed by the firm Nesmith and Lane and built by J.E.
 Morgan and Son and Karam Construction Company.
 It cost around $800,000 to build and was an alternative to shopping in downtown El Paso.
 It was also the largest shopping area in El Paso at the time.
 During the 1960s, the mall was the "Northeast area's heartbeat," according to the El Paso Times.
 By the late 70s and early 80s, Northgate faced competition from other malls and in the 1990s, it slowly died with store after store becoming boarded up.
 The city purchased the property for $6 million.
 After years of neglect, the mall was demolished in 2011.
 Other major shopping areas include Sunrise Center and Rushfair.